A helpful guide to landlord rights in Dubai

 - Transparency Obligations: Landlords should provide check-in and check-out reports to tenants, documenting the condition of the property at the beginning and end of the tenancy.

-- Duty of Care: Landlords have a responsibility to provide a secure environment for their tenants, ensuring the property is safe and well-maintained.
+- Duty of Care: Landlords are responsible for providing a secure environment for their tenants, ensuring the property is safe and well-maintained.

 To ensure a smooth tenancy contract experience, read our guide on tips for building a good tenant-landlord relationship.